maxime-delobel/maxime-delobel.github.io/_posts/2025-08-26-THM-BreakMe.md

 <p>The getUserInput() function retrieves the user input as a string and is therefore not executed until it reaches the eval function.
 So, if we type __IMPORT__.lower() or __IMPORT__.swapcase().
 It looops through "bad" and it performs the following check: "import" in "IMPORT".lower()? → ❌ no match (uppercase vs lowercase).
 Therefore, we can bypass the blacklist as the .lower() or .swapcase() is executed when evalling our string.
 Note, here we had to use swapcase() as loweer() was also in the banned keyword list.
 So, combined in our final payload, we use the abovementioned bypass to import the "os" module.
 This is done via the builtins and dict method (__dict__  allows to list all attributes which includes functions variables and classes of the module in a dictionairy) allowing us to call upon it using some string magic, thereby bypassing the blacklisted words.
 Using the same logic, the system function is called upon which can be used to spawn a root shell after blacklist evasion. </p>

 <h2>Final thoughts</h2>
 <p> In general, it was a fun but very lengthy box.
 The initial parts to gain access were quite easy but still a good learning experience.
-In contrast, the privilege escalation part of the box involving the decompiling the readfile binary as well as the python jail escape were a bit harder.
+In contrast, the privilege escalation part of the box involving the decompiling of the readfile binary as well as the python jail escape were a bit harder.
 After several days of trying, I eventually had to look at a walkthough for a hint.
 Nevertheless, I learned a lot of new things doing this box and therefore it was a good learning experience.</p>
 <a href="/">Go to the Home Page</a>